davide-burba/code-collection/examples/go-timeseries-api/README.md

 go run main.go -db=<DATABASE> -proxy=<PROXY> -port=<PORT>
 ```
 where:
-- `-db`: Specifies the name of the database file.
+- `db`: Specifies the name of the database file.
 Default: `timeseries.db`.
 - `proxy`: Sets the trusted proxy for the server.
 Default: `127.0.0.1`.
 - `port`: Defines the port number for the server to listen on.
 Default: `8080`.